Conflux-Chain/go-conflux-sdk/api.md

 ```go
 func NewClient(nodeURL string, option ...ClientOption) (*Client, error)
 ```
-NewClient creates a new instance of Client with specified conflux node url.
+NewClient creates an instance of Client with specified conflux node url, it will creat account manager if option.KeystorePath not empty.

 #### func  NewClientWithRPCRequester